Who uses Cognocient and how?

 FinOps and finance teams

-Problem: 3-day month-end close process — With department headers set on every API key (a one-time setup), the Chargeback view shows real-time spend by department.
-On the last day of the month, click Generate Report → FOCUS CSV → upload to ERP.
-Close in 15 minutes, not 3 days.
+Problem: Slow month-end close process — With department and GL headers set on every API key (a one-time setup), the Chargeback view shows real-time spend by department all cycle long.
+At month-end: Generate Report → FOCUS CSV → upload to ERP, instead of a multi-day manual reconciliation.

-Problem: Manual Sunday evening board report — Configure the Executive View PDF to deliver automatically on the 1st of each month to the CFO and board secretary's email.
-Cognocient generates the AI-written narrative summary, charts, and efficiency score.
-No Sunday assembly required.
+Problem: Manual board report assembly — Configure Scheduled Delivery to email the Executive View PDF automatically on a recurring cadence.
+Cognocient generates the AI-written narrative summary and charts — no manual assembly required.
+See Scheduled delivery.

-Problem: No benchmark to tell if AI spend is improving — The AI Efficiency Score (0–100) is the single metric Cognocient recommends tracking as a FinOps KPI.
-A score trending upward means your organisation is getting more value per dollar spent on AI.
-Show the 6-month trend at the board.
+Problem: No benchmark to tell if AI spend is improving — The AI Efficiency Score (cost per business outcome, trended month over month) is the metric Cognocient recommends tracking.
+A falling cost-per-outcome means the organisation is getting more value per dollar spent.
+See What Is an AI Efficiency Score? for exactly what it measures.

-Problem: Departments pushing back on AI cost allocations — With per-call GL account attribution, every department sees a precise line-item audit trail of their AI usage.
-No estimates, no disputes.
-The data is irrefutable because it was tagged at the point of use.
+Problem: Departments pushing back on AI cost allocations — With per-call GL account attribution, every department sees a line-item audit trail of their own AI usage, tagged at the point of use rather than estimated after the fact.

 2-minute setup for FinOps teams